iamshabell/edahab/README.md

 npm intall edahab # or yarn add edahab
 ```

-There are generally two available methods in the edahab api, _Generating invoices_ and _Checking Invoices_
+There are three available methods in the edahab api, _Generating invoices_, _Checking Invoices_ and _Crediting Account_

 ## Generating Invoices